duffee/Mojolicious_session_example/docs/Sessions.md

 In that case you need to check to see if you're logged in inside the `protected` method.

+_TODO - verify that Secure is now Tutorial and should be changed_

 # Try it out
 Start the server with